pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

 Moreover, you can setup the following filter options:
 * Call Resolving:
-    * Only if no CallerID is submitted ----> mobydick will firstly check the internal Telephone Book.
+    * Only if no CallerID is submitted ----> the PBX will firstly check the internal Telephone Book.
 Should no name be stored, the name from the Apple Address book will be displayed
-    * Always override CallerID, ---> regardless of whether the name already exists in the mobydick Telephone Book, the entry within your Apple Address Book will always be displayed
+    * Always override CallerID, ---> regardless of whether the name already exists in the pascom Telephone Book, the entry within your Apple Address Book will always be displayed
     * Never --> the Apple Address Book will never be searched

 #### Connecting an Outlook Address Book
-In order to gain access to your Outlook Address book directly from within the mobydick Client, you need to complete the following steps:
+In order to gain access to your Outlook Address book directly from within the pascom Client, you need to complete the following steps:

 1. Select the settings menu
 2. Choose the Outlook Address book option